User FAQ The Take 2 Hosting User FAQ includes answers to many frequently asked

 Payment for new accounts is required within one hour of server provisioning.
 Once payment is received access to the new services will be granted.

-Payment of regular monthly invoices (those that are auto-generated on the 1st of each month) is due on or before the 20th of each month.
 If you have elected to pay by credit card then your credit card will be automatically charged on the 20th of the month.
 We accept Master Card, Visa, Discover and American Express.
 We also accept PayPal Instant Payments (Verified Accounts Only).
 PayPal eCheck payments are accepted but payment is not considered made until the eCheck payment clears.

-You may see your current account balance at any time by logging in to
+You may see your current account balance at any time by logging in to the Take 2 Hosting web site and selecting the "Billing" tab or by visiting:

 https://www.take2hosting.com/?p=billing.